 - Optional: 2 tablespoons sesame seeds (or poppy seeds)

 Gather the ingredients.

 When the dough cycle finishes, turn the dough out onto a floured board and punch it down.
-Knead 4 or 5 times; add a little more flour as you knead if necessary to keep it from sticking to your hands or the surface.
+Knead 4 or 5 times; add a little more flour as you knead if necessary to keep the dough from sticking to your hands or the board.